Understanding Corns and Calluses and How They Are Treated

-While poor circulation itself isn’t a condition; it is a symptom of another underlying health condition you may have.
-If you have any concerns with poor circulation in your feet contact Leonard Talarico, DPM of Georgia.
+If you have any concerns regarding your feet and ankles, contact Leonard Talarico, DPM of Georgia.
 Our doctor will treat your foot and ankle needs.

 If you have any questions, please feel free to contact our office located in Pooler, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.